open-xchange/appsuite-middleware/documentation/command_line_tools/user/deleteuser.md

 **-u**, *--username* *username*
 : Username of the user.

+**-r**, *--reassign* *targetUserId*
+: The user id shared data will be assigned to.
+If omitted the context admin will be used instead.

+**--no-reassign**
+: If set all shared data will be deleted instead of being assigned.

 **-A**, **--adminuser** *contextAdmin*
 : Context admin user name for authentication.
 Optional, depending on your configuration.